Today we’d like to introduce you to Christina Vargas.

 I am deeply passionate about food, herbs all things plant medicine.
 You’ll find me bringing new products into our apothecary, creating ayurvedically inspired dishes and I have started a mentorship program for ayurvedic counselors.

 For the past three years, I have obtained a proclamation from the city of Dallas to recognize the month of October as ‘Ayurveda Awareness Month’ and with that, we have an annual pop-up market where like-minded practitioners and healing arts businesses can come and educate our community.

 I am also an active member of the National Ayurveda Medical Association where we aim to preserve, protect, and promote the science and practice of Ayurveda.

 At home, the passion continues in our kitchen and backyard.
 As a herbalist, I try to grow as many of my own herbs and create healthy products for my clients and family.
 We are beekeepers and hope to add chickens to the family soon.

 So much of the media coverage is focused on the challenges facing women today, but what about the opportunities?
 Do you feel there are any opportunities that women are particularly well-positioned for?

 Women absolutely have opportunities in the healing arts and I am surrounded by them, each making a huge impact in their community.
-Yoga studio owners who are not only offering classes but workshops to support their students off their mat (that wasn’t happening back when I started), inspiring bloggers sharing their passion and educating us from their desktops, woman who have started their own business just simply from a passion or interest and mothers who nurture and support their family but also see opportunities outside of a 9-5 desk job!
+Yoga studio owners who are not only offering classes but workshops to support their students off their mat (that wasn’t happening back when I started), inspiring bloggers sharing their passion and educating us from their desktops, women who have started their own businesses just simply from a passion or interest and mothers who nurture and support their family but also see opportunities outside of a 9-5 desk job!
 I believe we can do anything if we acknowledge a growth mindset – take your interest, your passion, or a problem and turn it into a solution and career and life you love!

 Image Credit: Emily Whitener + Dally Ross